The Offline-First

 Isolation Architecture.

-We built OpenNVR with a fundamental assumption: IP Cameras are inherently insecure.
+We built OpenNVR with a fundamental assumption: IP cameras are inherently insecure.
 They cannot be trusted.
-Our architecture is designed around total mathematical containment and a fully decoupled, crash-proof AI inference pipeline.
+The architecture is designed around strict network isolation and a fully decoupled, fault-isolated AI inference pipeline.

 Topology: Dual-NIC Isolation